Skip to main content

 Author Submission FAQ

-Thank you for contacting us about your book.
 If you are an author interested in having Drury Lane Books carry your book, please read the following details before sending us your book information.
 Please note that we are unable to accommodate unscheduled walk-in visits or telephone inquiries.
+We get MANY requests and while we do review each one, we may not respond to all, especially during the busy summer season.

 DOES DRURY LANE BOOKS ACCEPT UNSOLICITED REVIEW COPIES?

-I WROTE A BOOK, HOW DO YOU DECIDE IF YOU WILL CARRY IT?
+I WROTE A BOOK, WILL YOU CARRY IT?

 • Author Connectivity: Authors/Illustrators living in the immediate area are in the most demand as far as self-published books go.